bjpop/varlap/README.md

 ```
 docker pull bjpop/snvly:latest
 ```
-Or, if you are using singularity, then you can pull the docker container like so:
+Or, if you are using Singularity, then you can pull the docker container like so:
 ```
 singularity pull docker://bjpop/snvly:latest
 ```